 Natural Gas (Canning Basin Joint Venture) Agreement Act 2013

-An Act to ratify, and authorise the implementation of, an agreement between the State and Buru Energy Limited, Diamond Resources (Fitzroy) Pty Ltd, Diamond Resources (Canning) Pty Ltd and Mitsubishi Corporation relating to the evaluation, development and exploitation of natural gas resources in the Canning Basin region of the State, and for incidental and other purposes.
+An Act to ratify, and authorise the implementation of, an agreement between the State and Buru Energy Limited, Diamond Resources (Fitzroy) Pty Ltd, Diamond Resources (Canning) Pty Ltd and Mitsubishi Corporation relating to the evaluation, development and exploitation of natural gas resources in the Canning Basin region of the State, to ratify a further agreement for the termination of that agreement, and for incidental and other purposes.

+[Long title amended: No. 12 of 2018 s.
+4.]

 The Parliament of Western Australia enacts as follows:

 1. Short title